egel-lang/egel/man/egel.1.md

 ### Expressions

-Egel programs consist of expression which are evaluated eagerly.
+Egel code consist of expression which are evaluated eagerly.

  * Basic primitive types are integers, floats, unicode characters, and unicode strings.